 Rabble come from the lowest strata of Greek society, those that live in common housing.
-Commoners will fight for you when they improve their houses to at least the Homestead level.
+Commoners will fight for you when they improve their houses to at least the Hovel level (see page 29).
 Not every member of the household will come to fight, though.
 Rabble organize themselves into squads of eight men.